-Delicious soft and light Cheese Scones, packed full of flavour, and perfect for an Afternoon Treat!
+Delicious soft and light cheese scones, packed full of flavour, and perfect for an afternoon treat!

-I use a mix of two cheeses in my scones as I love the salty flavour of the parmesan, but the cheddar is the easiest and most used cheese in my house so there is always some spare to bake scones with!
+This recipe is so light and fluffy, yet packed full of mature cheese – the ultimate in flavouring for something so delicate!
+I use a mix of two cheeses in my scones as I love the salty flavour of the parmesan, but cheddar is the easiest and most used cheese in my house so there is always some spare to bake scones with!

-– 300g Self-Raising Flour, plus extra for dusting
+- 300 g self raising flour plus extra for dusting

-- 1/2 tsp Mustard Powder
+- 1/2 tsp mustard powder

-- 1/2 tsp Cayenne Pepper
+- 1/2 tsp cayenne pepper

-- 1/4 tsp Salt
+- 1/4 tsp salt and pepper

-– 150ml whole milk
+- 150 ml whole milk

 - Extra grated cheese